malmostad/wp-apps/README.md

 Both themes and plugins are rolled back.

-## Update Wordpress core on the server
+## Upgrade Wordpress core on the server

 To update Wordpress core on the server to the version specified in `config/deploy.rb` with `:wordpress_url` (defaults to latest):